psyomn/sclack/Demo.markdown

 version you require for this application, as well as dependencies.
-This pretty much manages everything for you on the fly; the required scala version, along with the dependencies that work with *that* particular scala version, are downloaded from repositories such as maven (or any other user defined repository if specified), and compiled as well if needed.
+This pretty much manages everything for you on the fly; the required scala version, along with the dependencies that work with *that* particular scala version, are downloaded from repositories such as _maven.org_ (or any other user defined repository if specified), and compiled as well if needed.

 Let us take a look at the current project's sbt file, sclack.sbt: